 - Court Records: 1812

-- Hampden County Town Clerks has copies of vital records (birth, marriage, divorce and death records).
-Clerks respond to inquiries regarding vital records, since most have indexes available.
-They also have tax lists that may still be available at the town office.
+- Hampden County Town Clerks have tax lists that may still be available at the town office.
 Earlier taxes for the towns exist as well.

-The following are links to Family history and genealogy, Records and Resources relevant to Hampden County.
+The following are web links to Genealogy, Records and Resources pertaining to Hampden County.
 A lot of these genealogy links fall into 3 categories: Business oriented Sites, Personal Sites or Organization Sites.
 Some have free access some call for a cost.
 This is just a collection which has been compiled or submitted.
 I do not recommend or promote one genealogy site above another.
-Feel free to present your own preferred Hampden County genealogy or family history associated sites.

 Hampden Co.
 MA Books, Newspapers & Publications